jakani24/jakach.duckdns.org/README.md

 # jakach.duckdns.org
-Parts of the sourcecode from https://jakach.duckdns.org
+Some of the sourcecode from https://jakach.duckdns.org